The British retreat of March 1918 continued until the Germans were within

 On the 28th March 1918.
 The London Gazette published the award of the Distinguished Conduct Medal to Company Sergeant Major H. Atkinson.

-For conspicuous gallantry and devotion to duty on two separate occasions by digging out men who had been buried by exploding shells.
 He was finally buried himself and on being dug out fainted.
 Although severely bruised and shaken he remained with his company until relieved.

 On the 3rd September 1918, published in the London Gazette, was the award of a Bar to the D.C.M. to Company Sergeant Major H. Atkinson.

 For conspicuous gallantry and devotion to duty.
-This warrant officer was most capable and energetic in rallying the front companies at a critical stage, when the left flank had given way under intense machine gun fire.
+This warrant officer was most capable and energetic in rallying the front companies at a critical stage,

-When the Commanding Officer and all senior officers had become casualties he assisted the officer who assumed command in collecting stragglers, reorganising the battalion and establishing a system of defence, until wounded a day or two later.
+When the Commanding Officer and all senior officers had become casualties he assisted the officer who assumed command in collecting stragglers, reorganising the battalion and establishing a system of defence, until

 C.S.M.
 H. Atkinson's medals are located in the Medal Room of the Green Howard's Museum Richmond, North Yorkshire.